Can I Afford a Mesothelioma Lawyer?

 How Long Does It Take for Mesothelioma to Show Up?

 There is often a significant amount of time between when an individual is exposed to asbestos and when the first signs of mesothelioma are visible.
 The latency period for mesothelioma can be anywhere between 20 to 50 years.
 The length of the latency period depends on a variety of factors.
-The longer that a person is exposed to asbestos, in many cases the more quickly that person will develop mesothelioma.
-The larger amount of asbestos will speed up how quickly a person develops mesothelioma.
+The longer that a person is exposed to asbestos, in many cases the more quickly that person will develop mesothelioma or other asbestos related diseases.
+Exposure to larger amount of asbestos will speed up how quickly a person could develop mesothelioma.
 There are also several types of asbestos including crocidolite which is the deadliest type of asbestos and has the quickest latency period.

 What Is the Difference Between a Personal Injury Claim and a Wrongful Death Suit?